Best AI Inpainting Tools for Selected-Area Edits in 2026

 Final Recommendation

-Choose Image Region Editor when you need selected-area image editing with prompts, references, and model choice in a browser-based workflow.
-Choose Photoshop when the work needs professional layers and manual refinement.
-Choose Midjourney when the source is AI artwork, Gemini or Nano Banana workflows when conversational editing is enough, Pixelcut for quick ecommerce replacement, Kapwing for browser-based social edits, Fotor for casual generative fill, and Picsart for mobile creator content.
+Choose the tool by workflow.
+Choose PixVerse Image Region Editor when the edit depends on selected regions plus reference images and the rest of the image needs to stay stable.
+Choose Photoshop / Firefly when the work needs professional layers and manual refinement.
+Choose Midjourney when the source is AI artwork.
+Choose Gemini or Nano Banana-style workflows when conversational editing is enough.
+Choose Pixelcut for quick ecommerce replacement, Kapwing for browser-based social edits, Fotor for casual generative fill, and Picsart for mobile creator content.

 The most reliable AI image-editing workflow is not “type one big prompt and hope.”
 It is select the area, describe the change, add references when accuracy matters, then review the output against the original photo.